nyeowmiu/kapon/_posts/2025-05-26-Where-To-Spay-Or-Neuter.md

 >
 > **Overweight:** additional fee based on weight exceeding 35kg for females and 20kg for males

-## Some clinis also offer low cost kapon ranging from 300 to 1000 pesos
+## Some private veterinary clinics also offer low cost kapon ranging from 300 to 1000 pesos

 <div class="info-box">
 !!!Please note that the prices listed are averages and not official rates.
 Always confirm exact costs directly with the clinics.